SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 * Double Quote (``\"``)
 * Single Quote (``\'``)

 ..
+TR: Are \v and \f allowed for vertical tab and formfeed?
+   We allow them as whitespace as of now -- should that mean we want escape sequences for them too?

+..
 The behavior of \n and \r is not the same as C.
    We specify exactly what those escapes mean.
    The behavior on C is platform dependent --